monsterkrampe/crystal/concepts/char/about.md

 ## Escaping

-As with Strings are certain characters that can't be written directly, and to write them you need to escape them.
+As with Strings, there are certain characters that can't be written directly, and to write them, you need to escape them.
-To write an escape sequence you can use the `\` character followed by the character you want to escape.
+You can use the `\` character to write an escape sequence followed by the character you want to escape.

 These are the special characters in Crystal: